fastai/fastpages/README.md

 ### Collapsable Code Cells

-You may want to have code code be hidden from view under a collapsed element that the user can expand, rather than completely hiding the code from the reader.
+You may want some code to be hidden in a collapsed element that the user can expand, rather than completely hiding the code from the reader.

 - To include code in a collapsable cell that **is collapsed by default**, place the comment `#collapse` at the top of the code cell.
 - To include code in a collapsable cell that **is open by default**, place the comment `#collapse_show` or `#collapse-show` at the top of the code cell.